← All Guides

 Why Automated Alerts Matter

-The injury report timeline runs from Wednesday through Sunday morning.
-Meaningful updates drop at unexpected times — during the workday, late at night, early Sunday morning.
+The injury report timeline runs from Wednesday through Sunday morning, when inactive lists drop roughly 90 minutes before kickoff.
+Meaningful updates land at unexpected times — during the workday, late at night, early Sunday morning.
 Manually monitoring all of this for every relevant player on your roster and waiver wire is impractical.
-An alert that fires the moment a player's designation changes lets you respond in minutes, not hours.
+An alert that fires the moment a player's designation changes lets you respond in minutes, not hours — and in a league where everyone reads the same Friday report, responding first is the entire edge.
+The designation itself is public knowledge within seconds; what separates managers is who acts on it before the claim deadline and who discovers it in Sunday's pregame show.

 Get waiver wire alerts built around your actual league